Colorado State University

-Colorado State University (Colorado State or CSU) is a public land-grant research university in Fort Collins, Colorado.
+Colorado State University (Colorado State or CSU) is a public land-grant research university in Fort Collins, Colorado, United States.
 It is the flagship university of the Colorado State University System.
-Colorado State University is classified among "R1: Doctoral Universities – Very high research activity".
-It was founded in 1870 as Colorado Agricultural College and in 1935 was renamed the Colorado State College of Agriculture and Mechanic Arts.
-In 1957, the Colorado General Assembly approved its current name, Colorado State University.

-In 2018, enrollment was approximately 34,166 students, including resident and non-resident instruction students.
-The university has approximately 2,000 faculty in eight colleges and 55 academic departments.
-Bachelor's degrees are offered in 65 fields of study, with master's degrees in 55 fields.
+It was founded in 1870 as Colorado Agricultural College and assumed its current name in 1957.
+In 2024, enrollment was approximately 34,000 students, including resident and non-resident instruction students.
+The university has approximately 1,500 faculty in 8 colleges and 55 academic departments.

+Bachelor's degrees are offered in 65 fields of study and master's degrees are offered in 55 fields.
 Colorado State confers doctoral degrees in 40 fields of study, in addition to a professional degree in veterinary medicine.
+In fiscal year 2023, CSU spent $498.1 million on research and development.
+It is classified among "R1: Doctoral Universities – Very high research activity".

-CSU's campus boasts the Engines and Energy Conversion Laboratory (EECL), the University Center for the Arts, which houses the Avenir Museum of Design and Merchandising and the Gregory Allicar Museum of Art, the James L. Voss Veterinary Teaching Hospital, and the Cooperative Institute for Research in the Atmosphere (CIRA).
+CSU's campus includes the Engines and Energy Conversion Laboratory (EECL), the University Center for the Arts, which houses the Avenir Museum of Design and Merchandising and the Gregory Allicar Museum of Art, the James L. Voss Veterinary Teaching Hospital, and the Cooperative Institute for Research in the Atmosphere (CIRA).